John Taylor – Executive Director

 email@example.com | 027 652 4527 | 04 298 7703

-Maureen Laphen – Service Manager Hutt Valley and Taranaki
+Maureen Laphen – Service Manager for Residential Services and Taranaki

 Maureen has worked in the mental health and the disability sector for 15 years.
-Maureen’s role as Service Manager is to support the Hutt Coordinators to always deliver great support.
+Maureen’s role as Service Manager is to support our Residential and Taranaki Coordinators to always deliver great support.
 Maureen has worked with the Wellington Needs Assessment and Service Coordination Agency (NASC) and was an Intensive Service Coordinator for RIDCA before joining Community Connections.

 Karen Cave - Service Coordinator Taranaki Region